omidantilong/abdominal/README.md

   "variants": [
     {
       "file": "variant.js",
-      "note": "A short description of what the test does" }
+      "note": "A short description of what the variant script does" }
   ]
 }